Eligibility for Centraide funding

 - Make maximum use of volunteers at all levels of operation.

-- Carry out activities which meet Centraide’s agency funding criteria and are in accordance with the guidelines set forth in the document entitled
+- Carry out activities that meet Centraide’s agency funding criteria and are in accordance with the guidelines set forth in the document entitled

 Does your agency meet all these criteria and do you wish to receive funding from Centraide?